 - Bring to a boil, stirring with a wooden spoon for one minute until the mixture turns a deep, maple syrup color and smells aromatic.

-- Remove the pot from heat and immediately stir in cooked popcorn.
+- Remove the pot from heat and immediately stir in the baking soda and salt.

-- Stir until popcorn is evenly coated and then transfer to the prepared cookie sheet.
+- Put all of the cooked popcorn in the pot and stir until popcorn is evenly coated and then transfer to the prepared cookie sheet.

 - Bake for 15 minutes, checking at 12 minutes to be sure popcorn has not browned too quickly.